 ON THE CONGO RIVER

-What am I going to say about the beauty, grandeur and how unpredictable the sea can be that hasn't already been said.
-But this little story has only to do with the sea, the fact that it was the sea that took me, more than 50 years ago, to an oil refinery located on the Congo River.
+What can I say about the beauty, grandeur and unpredictability of the sea that has not already been said?
+But this little story only has to do with the sea, and the fact that it was the sea that took me, more than 50 years ago, to an oil refinery on the Congo River.

-We were unloading crude oil and our captain invited the director and some technicians from the refinery to eat.
-They had quite a few employees who lived nearby, in small towns.
-And I say quite a few because absences from work were the order of the day.
-Many of them, after collecting the week, did not appear there again until they ran out of money.
+We were unloading crude oil and our captain invited the director and some refinery technicians to lunch.
+They had quite a few employees who lived nearby in small towns.
+I say quite a few because absences from work were the order of the day.
+Many of them, after receiving their weekly pay, did not show up again until they ran out of money.

-Abu left that day, it is not known if he was convinced or not about what was being asked of him, but for several days in a row Abu arrived punctually in the morning.
+Abu left that day, whether or not he was convinced by what was proposed to him, it is not known, but for several days in a row Abu arrived punctually in the morning.
 The director congratulated himself on the success of his idea.
-But one day everything changed: Abu showed up at the director's office and returned the alarm clock.
-The director, astonished, asked him: “What is it, it doesn't work?
-You do not like?".
-And Abu replied: "Yes, it's nice and it works well, but it wakes me up when I'm still sleepy."
-Abu was certainly a happy man.
+But one day everything changed: Abu showed up at the director's office and handed back the alarm clock.
+The director, astonished, asked him: "What's wrong, doesn't it work?
+Don't you like it?"
+And Abu replied: "Yes, it's nice and works well, but it wakes me up when I'm still sleepy."
+Abu was undoubtedly a happy man.

 Back to blog